On Leadership

 A former mayor of Baltimore City, Kurt Schmoke is Dean of Howard University School of Law.

-Todd Henshaw, a professor at Columbia University, is Academic Director of Wharton Executive Education.
+Todd Henshaw is currently the director of executive leadership programs at Wharton.
 Previously, he directed the leadership program at the U.S. Military Academy at West Point.

 Marshall Goldsmith is an executive educator, speaker, coach and best-selling author.
-His most recent book is Succession: Are You Ready?
+His most recent book is Mojo.

 Co-founder of the leadership-focused consulting firm, Cambridge Leadership Associates, Marty Linsky teaches at the Harvard Kennedy School, co-authors the advice column, Leadership House Call and blogs at Linsky on Leadership .